msabir10/School_District_Analysis/README.md

 The school rankings have not changed.
 Thomas High School remains the district's second best performing school, with an overall passing percentage of 90.63 percent among tenth through twelfth students.

 ### The Effects of School Budget and School Size
-My analysis uncovered that when per-student spending grows, average scores and passing percentages do not rise.
+i was very surprised to find that per-student spending has not direct influence over average scores and passing percentages.
 In fact, the highest-performing school in the district (Cabera High School) received $68 less per student than the lowest-performing school (Johnson High School).
 This implies that there are more important elements influencing average student scores than financing.

-When it comes to school sizes, "Large" Schools (2,000+ students) have the lowest average scores and passing rates.
+When it comes to school sizes, larger schools have the lowest average scores and passing rates.
 The performance gap between "Small" and "Medium" Size Schools is minimal (about 1 percent ).
-However, all District schools in this dataset are labeled as "Large."
-This might indicate that children in this district learn and perform better in smaller, more personal settings.
+However, all District schools in this dataset are labeled as "Large" a bigger dataset with more districts schools of all sizes included would result in a more fair analysis.

 ### Charter vs. District Schools
 In this research, charter schools outperformed district schools on average.
 The top five schools with the highest overall passing percentages are all Charters, whereas the lowest five are all Districts.
 Charter schools in this dataset were generally classified as "Small" or "Medium" in size.
 Charter schools have a 36% better overall passing rate than district schools, as seen in the DataFrame below.